s-matrix/smpr3d/README.md

 > Smpr3d (pronounced 'semper 3D', latin for 'always 3D', short for **S**-**M**atrix **P**hase **R**etrieval & **3D** imaging) simplifies recovering 3D phase-contrast information from scanning diffraction measurements, such as those collected in **4D**-**S**canning **T**ransmission **E**lectron **M**icroscopy (**4D-STEM**) experiments

+🚨 **Smpr3D is a research project at an early stage of development.
+Expect monstrous bugs and razor-sharp edges!**

 ![CI](https://github.com/s-matrix/smpr3d/workflows/CI/badge.svg)

 ## Installing

-TODO - check this works
+**TODO** - this project is not on pip or conda yet - install with `python setup.py develop --user`

 You can use Smpr3d without any installation by using [Google Colab](https://colab.research.google.com/).
-In fact, every page of this documentation is also available as an interactive notebook - click "Open in colab" at the top of any page to open it (be sure to change the Colab runtime to "GPU" to have it run fast!)
-See the fast.ai documentation on [Using Colab](https://course.fast.ai/start_colab) for more information.
+In fact, every page of this documentation is also available as an interactive notebook - click "Open in colab" at the top of any page to open it (be sure to change the Colab runtime to "GPU"!).

-You can install Smpr3d on your own machines with conda (highly recommended).
+You can install Smpr3d on your own machines with conda (highly recommended - not working yet :)).
 If you're using [Anaconda](https://www.anaconda.com/products/individual) then run:
 ```bash
 conda install -c smpr3d -c pytorch -c anaconda smpr3d
 ```